min2ha/ukwa-site/content/target/68445/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Grieve 2: an amendable motion?

 Looks at the 'Grieve 2' amendment to the EU Withdrawal Bill, which proposes to guarantee that the Commons can consider a motion on the Government's Brexit policy